Heart disease and stroke kill 32,000 women in Canada annually, but most women are unaware of the threat.

-It is important for every woman to know about their risk factors and recognize the signs for heart disease and stroke so that you can prevent and manage them.
+It is important for every woman to know about their risk factors so that you can prevent heart disease and stroke, and recognize the signs so you can get help immediately.

 Women tend to be safeguarded from heart disease prior to menopause because of the protective effect of estrogen.
 However, this is not always the case.
-For example, pre-menopausal women with diabetes have similar risk to men of the same age because diabetes cancels out the protective effect of estrogen.
+For example, pregnancy is the first increased risk time for women, and pre-menopausal women with diabetes have similar risk to men of the same age because diabetes cancels out the protective effect of estrogen.

 The role of estrogen